CoreyCole/zaliql/README.md

 docker exec -it docker_db_1 bash
 ```

-To connect to the database from a client like `postico`
+To connect to the container database from a client on your host machine like `postico`:
 - host: localhost
 - user: madlib
 - password: password